 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years at a minimum.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital to fund our operations.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
 However, we may be unable to raise additional capital or enter into such arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such arrangements when needed on develop our product candidates.
+Our failure to raise capital or enter into such arrangements when needed on our financial condition and ability to develop our product candidates.